 Bearing in mind that these tips are no ways foolproof for everyone has a different skin differently reacting to different makeup products.
 Oxidation does not limits to the foundations and the concealers, it can show up with any kind of makeup; however, foundations and concealers usually goes more noticeable.

-NOTE: The products recommended in the article are personal recommendations and not sponsored.
+NOTE: The products recommended in the article are personal recommendations by the renowned MUA Gomit Chopra, and not sponsored.